StupidRepo/DVD_SDL3/README.md

 ![img.png](img.png)

 # Features
+- [x] Bouncing capabilities
+  - [x] Colour-changing ability
   - [x] Annoying airhorn sfx when hitting a corner near-perfectly
-- [x] Bouncing
   - [x] No randomness so it follows the same path over and over until you resize the window to set it on a new path lol

 # Building
 This should (*hopefully*) be cross-platform on anything that SDL3 supports.